Insurance payouts may not cover all wildfire damage for California wineries

 “It’s a maze of information and things to keep track of,” said Sonia Byck-Barwick, who runs the winery with her brother, Rene.

-The winery has already started the insurance claims process with a specialty lines unit of Allianz (ALVG.DE), which covers its buildings and property, and Lloyd’s of London, which covers wines in production and storage, she added.
+The winery has already started the insurance claims process with a specialty lines unit of Allianz, which covers its buildings and property, and Lloyd’s of London, which covers wines in production and storage, she added.

 Fire destroyed its winemaking facility, tasting room, event center and 7,500 cases of wine.
 The winery is still shipping wine, thanks to 10,000 cases it stored elsewhere.
 About 12 weddings, scheduled on the property during the coming weeks, have been canceled, Byck-Barwick said.